Washington Heritage Register

 The Washington State Heritage Register is governed by several state laws including Senate Bill 363, RCW 27.34.200 and 25-12 WAC.
 However at this time no specific administrative rules have been developed for the program.

 For further information on the Washington Heritage Register program, please see the links below:

 - Washington Heritage Register Application

-- Nomination Deadlines & Submittal Policy Note: 1st Draft deadline for Winter Meeting - November16th
+- Nomination Deadlines & Submittal Policy Note: 1st Draft deadline for Summer Meeting - March 22nd

 - Results of Listing on the WHR